pinapelz/ytID3AutoTag/README.md

 You can either run it like an application

 For a debug log run it as `java -jar ytID3AutoTag.jar` from the terminal

+# How to Update?
+Download the new binary from releases, and simply overwrite the old file.
+Your configs will be migrated.